Printable Bible Games for

 Children sit in a circle and take turns throwing the die.
 The child who throws the die should say what the picture that is facing up represents and on what day it was created.
 If the child gets it right, he gets the designated points The child with the most points wins.
 If you have very young children, don't keep score.

-This Printable Bible Game is available to members only on The Resource Room.
+This printable bible game is available to members only on The Resource Room.

 ©2012, Digital by Design, Inc. - See Copyright Information